‘THE CRIMSON HORROR’

 Clara and the Crimson Horror

-I liked it that Jenny gets to have her own adventure during the episode.
-This is when she goes to Sweetville undercover and solves the mystery.
+I liked how it’s Jenny who gets to have her own adventure during the episode.
+This is when she goes undercover to Sweetville and solves a mystery.
 It was very gripping indeed to watch Jenny in that role.

 Madame Vastra as ever gets to be the inquisitive detective.
-She discovers for herself something connected to the Silurian age with regards to the Crimson Horror.
+She discovers for herself something connected to the Silurian era with regards to the Crimson Horror.
 This happens to be a deadly poison.

 Strax can be a little grating at times with his awkward humorous moments and his Sontaran desires for battle.
-But at least Strax gets to be in his Sontaran body armour; shoot a weapon and save the day.
+But at least Strax gets to be in his Sontaran body armour; shoots a weapon and saves the day.

 In this ‘Doctor Who’ episode, Diana Rigg as Mrs. Gillyflower runs a place called Sweetville in Yorkshire.
-Sweetville is meant to be a utopian community.
-But there’s something pretty sinister about this place.
+Sweetville is meant to be a utopian community, but there’s something pretty sinister about the place.

 I do feel that Diana Rigg has aged quite a lot in terms of voice and appearance.
-She doesn’t sound like what she was in ‘The Avengers’ from the 60s.
-But she gives this compelling performance as the villain.
+She doesn’t sound like what she was in ‘The Avengers’ from the 1960s, but she does give a compelling performance as the villain.

-I enjoyed Rachael Stirling’s performance as Ada, as she seems to be this blind person who’s been looking after this ‘monster’ of hers.
-But as it turns out, there is this tortured history with her character.
+I enjoyed Rachael Stirling’s performance as Ada, as she seems to be a blind person who’s been looking after her ‘monster’ in a basement.
+But as it turns out, there’s a tortured history to her character.

-It was great when we’re given the backstory in a flashback sequence on what happened to the Doctor and Jenna Coleman as Clara.
-It’s even presented in this old-style film footage which was so interesting.
+It was great when we were given the backstory in a flashback sequence on what happened to the Doctor and Jenna Coleman as Clara.
+It’s even presented in some old-style film footage which was so interesting.

 After the Doctor’s reverted back to normal, he and Jenny go off to rescue Clara.
-I liked when the Doctor finds Clara and puts her back to normal the same way he did, she wakes all dazed, confused and happy.
+I liked it when the Doctor found Clara and he puts her back to normal in the same way he returned to normal.
+She wakes up all dazed, confused and happy.

-Very soon, once the Doctor, Clara and the Paternoster Gang are united, they go off to fight against Miss Gillyflower and stop her cruel schemes.
-It’s revealed who the mysterious Mr. Sweet is in this tale.
+Very soon, once the Doctor, Clara and the Paternoster Gang are united, they go off to fight against Mrs. Gillyflower and cease her cruel schemes.
+It’s revealed who the mysterious Mr. Sweet is in the tale.

-‘The Crimson Horror’ is one of those good romp episodes that is easy to follow.
-I like how the Paternoster Gang start solving the mystery before the Doctor and Clara enter half-way in this episode.
+‘The Crimson Horror’ is one of those good romp episodes that’s easy to follow.
+I like how the Paternoster Gang start solving the mystery before the Doctor and Clara enter halfway through the episode.

 The DVD special features on this episode are as follows.
 On Disc 5 of ‘The Complete Series 7′ of ‘Doctor Who’, there’s the ‘Behind-The-Scenes: The Crimson Horror’ featurette featuring cast and crew interviews.
-There’s also a commentary with Neve McIntosh, Catrin Stewart and Dan Starkey.
+There’s also an audio commentary with Neve McIntosh, Catrin Stewart and Dan Starkey.

 ‘The Crimson Horror’ rating – 8/10